-- i) Impairment of assets (Cont'd.) - i) Financial assets (Cont'd.)
+- i) Impairment of assets (continued) - i) Financial assets (continued)

 When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating expected credit loss, the Group and the Company consider reasonable and supportable information that is relevant and available without undue cost or effort.
 This includes both quantitative and qualitative information and analysis, based on the Group's historical experience and informed credit assessment and including forward-looking information, where available.